andresg9108/manyp/README.md

   color: white
 ```

-With this we create the class ".test", the production file "./src/css/dist/main.min.css" will be automatically modified and we will add it to the HTML template that uses the page "page2", we will do this modifying the following file.
+With this we create the class ".test", the production file "./src/css/dist/main.min.css" will be automatically modified and we will add it to the HTML template that the page "page2" uses.
+We will do this by modifying the following file.

 **File: ./pageTemplates/temp2.html**